billneff79/standup-slack-bot/documentation/interaction.md

 # Interacting with the bot

- Many non-administrative interactions with the bot can be triggered by sending a direct message (DM) to the bot or by mentioning the bot by name.
-Sometimes, mentioning the bot in a channel is a shortcut since you don't have to tell the bot what channel you're talking about.
+ Many non-administrative interactions with the bot can be triggered by sending a direct message (DM) to the bot or by mentioning the bot by name, or via the `/{{slash_command}}` slash command.
+Sometimes, mentioning the bot in a channel or using a slash command from within a channel is a shortcut since you don't have to tell the bot what channel you're talking about.

 ## Standup info